Submit your email address to get a link for quick download on your desktop and get started!

 As you can see, there are quite a lot of requirements for enabling the RemoteFX USB redirection feature.

-So, what is RemoteFX USB redirection?
 It allows users to access and control peripheral USB devices within an RDP session when the default RDP can’t support the redirection/passthrough on its own.

 RemoteFX supplements multiple high-level redirections like Port Redirection, s.a.
-Easy Print, Plug and Play Device Redirection, and more.
+Easy Print, Plug and Play USB Device Redirection, and more.

 Starting from Windows Server 2012 and higher, RemoteFX offers extended capabilities for USB redirection over RDP.
 These include: